 My initial idea was to install the work in the abandoned American Apparel in Osborne Village.
 I liked the way the space could be viewed from the street and resembled a white gallery.
 I imagined the sculpture filling the store, too big for the room.
 However, that space wasn’t available as it was in the process of becoming a 24-hour fitness gym.
 We looked at a lot of other shop-front spaces, but nothing was quite right.
 We heard that the former Mini Mart might be a possibility, and I started imagining it on top of the building, like a severed head on a plinth.
 Inflatable sculptures are most often used to announce the opening of a business or a sale.
 Instead, this head commemorates the death of a small, family-run business.
 I liked the way the head references the sign that advertises a new development just beneath, and the red lips are accented by the Coca-Cola signs.
 There’s also the mural on the side of the building, and the Colosseo restaurant across the street that looks a bit like a theatre set.

 You are currently about two years into your Ph.D., and you are interested in exploring detachment.
 This seems like a very specific area of focus.
 What about detachment are you after?
 How has your research evolved over the past few years?
 How does this relate to your visual practice?

-I started the research by establishing a definition of deadpan, or the ingredients that contributes to deadpan in my own work.
-In a few words, this involves a serious demeanour, in contradiction to surreal or ridiculous narratives.
-There is a kind of lowered affect that erases the visual cues that tell an audience when to laugh.
+I started the research by establishing a definition of deadpan, or the ingredients that contribute to deadpan in my own work.
+In a few words, this involves a serious demeanor, in contradiction to surreal or ridiculous narratives.
+There is a kind of lowered effect that erases the visual cues that tell an audience when to laugh.
 So, instead of pulling funny faces, the deadpan comic remains stoic.
 There is still a great deal of emotion bubbling beneath the surface, which sometimes seeps out through the edges, but it does not change the performer’s expression.